mirumee/ariadne-website/docs/documenting-schema.md

 There is now a rich ecosystem of tools built on top of those features.
 Some of which include IDE plugins, code generators and interactive API explorers.

-## GraphQL Playground
+## GraphQL explorers

-Ariadne ships with [GraphQL Playground](https://github.com/prisma/graphql-playground), a popular interactive API explorer.

-GraphQL Playground allows developers and clients to explore the relationships between types across your schema in addition to reading detail about individual types.
+Popular GraphQL exploers allow developers and clients to explore the contents of your schema:

 ![GraphQL Playground example](assets/graphql-playground-example.jpg)